InvadingOctopus/comedot/README.md

 2. Create a new git branch for your game (say `game-of-the-year-2069`) **in your local repository**.
 3. Drag-and-drop nodes from the `/Entities/` and `/Components/` folders to build your scenes.
 	1. Some components have sub-children, like a `GunComponent`'s pivot point.
 To modify them, select the component node in the Scene Tree and enable "Editable Children".
-	2. The `/Scripts/` folder can be used for any node even if it does not inherit from the `Entity` class.
+	2. The `/Scripts/` folder may be used for any node even if it does not inherit from the `Entity` class.

 > [!TIP]
-> * Try the existing `game-lab` branch as an example to experiment in.
+> * Try the `game-lab` branch to experiment in.
-> * Create subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your game-specific files separately from the framework and avoid accidental conflicts.
+> * Create subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your own files separately from the framework and avoid accidental conflicts.

+🌳 An example of what a player entity's node tree looks like:
+![components-tree]

-🧩 Whenever your game needs an "actor" which has to react to events, such as a player or enemy character, or an object with "behaviors" which could be reused for other objects, like interactive items:
+🧩 Whenever your game needs an "actor" which has to react to events, like the player character or a monster, or an object with "behaviors" which could be reused for other objects, like interactive items or powerups:
-1. Create a new `Entity` scene or node (a Node2D/CharacterBody2D/Area2D/etc. with the `Entity.gd` script attached)
+1. Create a new `Entity` node (a Node2D/CharacterBody2D/Area2D/etc. with the `Entity.gd` script attached)
 2. Add `Component` child nodes to the entity.
-A component is a Node/Node2D/Area2D/etc. with a script which extends the `Component` class.
+A component is also a Node/Node2D/Area2D/etc. with a script which extends the `Component` class.
 3. Modify component parameters in the editor's inspector.
+4. Save the configured entity as a standalone scene to quickly create copies of it anywhere.

 > [!TIP]
 > 📜 **Read [HowTo.md][howto] to see how to do common tasks** like player movement and combat.